About - Aviation Database

 • Clicking an airport surfaces details like which FIR it belongs to, its elevation, and its coordinates.

-Screenshot placeholder FIR map with airports and runways
+FIR map with airports and runways FIR map with airports and runways

 An alphabetical breakdown of every country represented in the database, showing how many airlines are registered there and the total size of their combined aircraft fleet.
 It's a useful way to get a sense of which nations have the heaviest footprint in the tracked data.